jmarreros/validate-pin/README.md

-# Init plugin
+# Validate Form PIN

-Replace pin and yyyy
+Validate data and send PIN by email